Hackverse-2025/Thunderbolt/README.md

 ---

 ## 📜 **2️⃣ Research Paper Retrieval**
-The system retrieves research papers using the **Semantic Scholar API**.
+The system retrieves research papers using Web Scraping with the help of beautifulsoup4 & Spacy

 **Example papers:**